-Captured by Scott Zesch (8 copies + Audiobook)
+Captured by Scott Zesch (362 pages, 8 copies + Audiobook)

 On New Year’s Day in 1870, ten-year-old Adolph Korn was kidnapped by an Apache raiding party.
 Traded to Comaches, he thrived in the rough, nomadic existence, quickly becoming one of the tribe’s fiercest warriors.
 Forcibly returned to his parents after three years, Korn never adjusted to life in white society.
 He spent his last years in a cave, all but forgotten by his family.